Chaosvermittlung/micropocbook/README.md

 -logo string:
 Logo to appear on the frontpage (default "chaosvermittlung.png")

--nofrontpage
+-nofrontpage:
 Remove frontpage from PDF

--sort string
+-sort string:
 Defines on base of what data the Phonebook is sorted.
 Available options: name, extension (default: "name")

--title string
+-title string:
 Title on the frontpage (default: "Telefonbuch / Phonebook")